Expect an even hotter AI venture capital market in the wake of the Microsoft-Nuance deal – TechCrunch

-Microsoft’s huge purchase of healthtech AI company Nuance led the technology news cycle this week.
+Microsoft’s huge purchase of health tech AI company Nuance led the technology news cycle this week.
 The $19.7 billion transaction is Microsoft’s second-largest to date, only beaten by its purchase of LinkedIn some years ago.

 For the AI space, the sale is a coup.
 Nuance was already a public company, but to see Microsoft offer a firm premium over its public-market value demonstrates the value that AI technology can have to wealthy companies.
 For startups working in the AI space, the Nuance deal is good news; the value of AI revenue was repriced by the acquisition’s announcement — and for the better.

-In light of the mega-deal, The Exchange dug into the AI venture capital market.
+In light of the megadeal, The Exchange dug into the AI venture capital market.
 What’s happening on the startup side of the coin in the artificial intelligence and machine learning (AI/ML) space?

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.